DaniFdezAlvarez/classrank/README.md

 # ClassRank

 This repository contains a Python implementation of the algorithm ClassRank.
-ClassRank is a nowel technique handy for measuring the relevance of each class in an RDF grpah.
+ClassRank is a novel technique handy for measuring the relevance of each class in a RDF graph.

 We provide [an online demo of Classrank][demo_online] which also includes an overview of the algorithm.